fumiyasac/constraints-kit/README.md

         .right(with:    imageView, anchor: .right,  offset: -16)
 ```

+# 🏗 Installation

+## CocoaPod

+## Manual
+You can always manually add the framework sources into your project.
+In order to do that just simply copy-paste the following [files](https://github.com/jVirus/constraints-kit/tree/master/constraints-kit).

 # ✈️ Usage
-The framework is pretty easy to use, however you need to know the basics of `Auto Layout` in order to avoid issues, since the framework doesn't provide debugging capabilities (will be added in later releases).
+The framework is pretty easy to use, however I do recommend to learn the basics of `Auto Layout` before installing the framework - it will help you to understand what the minimum number of constraints a `UIView` needs to have and to avoid common pitfalls.

 #### Import
 After adding the framework to a project, simply add an import statemt: